…Sitting in a Tree:

 And around that time I thought I might have finally decoded the “significance” of Harry’s having Lily’s green eyes, too.

-And it I decided that it wasn’t significant.
+And I decided that it wasn’t significant.
 I expected it to have no functional interaction with the storyline.
 It wouldn’t enter into the solution of the problem with the Dark Lord, it didn’t relate to Harry’s relationship with Snape in any significant manner, and it would have no effect upon the action.

 I finally decided that it is there strictly for symmetry.
 A detail intended to flag and to maintain the parallels and contrasts to the other key characters in the Dark Lord continuum.
 In this case, specifically to enhance Harry’s parallel to Tom Riddle.